DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

   ::

-    cmake .. -DOGR_ENABLE_DRIVER_XODR=TRUE -DOGR_ENABLE_DRIVER_XODR_PLUGIN=TRUE -DOpenDrive_DIR=/path/to/libOpenDRIVE/installdir/cmake/
+    cmake .. -DOGR_ENABLE_DRIVER_XODR_PLUGIN=TRUE -DOpenDrive_DIR=/path/to/libOpenDRIVE/installdir/cmake/

-.. note:: The :file:`cmake/` path is usually automatically created when installing libOpenDRIVE and contains the necessary configuration files for inclusion into other project builds, such as this.
+.. note:: The :file:`cmake/` path is usually automatically created when installing libOpenDRIVE and contains the necessary configuration files for inclusion into other project builds.

 Now, build GDAL and install it: